JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 ```
 A reminder that `your_project_name` should be the same name as the database you created in MySQL in Step 2. `your_password` is the same password that you use to log into MySQL.
 The `HOST` and `PORT` values can be optional if you are simply hosting your webapp locally, but if you are running MySQL in a virtual server or a separate server then fill in your host address and port accordingly.

+## A Note
+If you are using this MySQL server on your local machine, it is fine to store your MySQL root password in plaintext, but for a production-stage web app, we will need to add additional precautions to make sure your MySQL password is secure.
+In fact, even if you are using MySQL on your local machine, it doesn't hurt to take these precautions.
+We will set your password as an environmental variable, and access your password through the `os` module.

 -------------

 # Step 6: Make Migrations